BryanHogan/bryanhogan/src/content/blog/obsidian-gaming-backlog.md

 ![Obsidian game library view using the "Projects" plugin](../../assets/blog/Obsidian-Game-Library-Create-Project.png)

-Now when you can click on `Open projects` icon on the far left.
+Now you can click on the `Open projects` icon on the far left.
 You will get a view that should look somewhat like the following.

 ![Obsidian game library view using the "Projects" plugin](../../assets/blog/Obsidian-Game-Library-Projects-First-View.png)